savigaur2/CS-4395-NLP/README.md

 This document is a summary for the research paper Multimodal Sentiment Detection Based on Multi-channel Graph Neural Networks by Xiaocui Yang, Shi Feng, Yifei Zhang, Daling Wang School of Computer Science and Engineering, Northeastern University, China

 You can see the [document here](ACLPaperSummary/ACLPaperSummary.pdf)

+## Text Classification
+This program attempts to predict spam or ham (not spam) text messages using Deep Learning.
+The program first preprocesses the data by tokenizing and vectorizing it.
+Then, the performance of 4 models is comapred: Sequential, RNN, GRU and CNN.
+Finally, an analysis of the results is given, describing the performance of the 4 models.

+You can see the [code here](TextClassification/TextClassifaction.pdf) and a [detailed document here](TextClassification/TextClassification_Details.md)